cogment/cogment-doc/docs/reference/python.md

 `trial_id`: _str_ - The id of the trial the data in the sample relates to.

 `trial_state`: _cogment.TrialState instance_ - The state of the trial at the end of the sample period.
+Note that the last sample (when `trial_state` is `TrialState.ENDED`) may have `None` data (e.g. observation, action, etc) if the trial ended on an error or was hard terminated.

 `tick_id`: _int_ - The step/tick at which the data in the sample was obtained.